microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/01_Set_up.md

 ### Navigation Bar

 You will notice the navigation bar has updated with new tabs, which represent functionalities tied to our project.
-The **Get Started** section remains the same, and **Playgrounds** are expanded to include other versions.
+The **Get Started** section remains the same, and **Project Playgrounds** are expanded to include other versions.

 We have two new sections:
 - **Tools**: This includes useful opportunities to expand your project's reach, such as ***working in VS Code*** by running a cloud compute, access to [***Prompt Flow***](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/prompt-flow), development of ***Evaluations*** for your models and the ability to carry ***Fine Tuning*** on your deployments.